Identify Your Spending Goals

 How long will you live – and how long will you live alone?

-While women live on average 80.5 years (compared to 75.1 years for men), actuarial data reveals the actual longevity difference to be much greater.
-After age 65, two-thirds of women outlive their husbands – and then go on to live an additional 11.5 years.21
+Longevity data from 2021 point to women living on average 79.3 years, compared to 73.5 years for men.30 However, a closer look at Social Security actuarial data reveals the actual longevity difference to be much greater.
+After age 65, half of all widows go on to live an additional 15 years.31

 Who are the people closest to you?